Pohao00/TempHumiSensor/README.md

 TemperatureHumiditySensor

 Use Arduino to detect temperature and humidity.
-Transport the data to MySOL database with PHP.
+Transport the data to MySQL database with PHP.
-Finally, display the variety with Highcharts HTML.
+Finally, display the variety with High-Charts HTML.

 ## Installation